FAQs AND Helpful Links

 Your Homeco home can be built in any style with any external cladding materials you desire.
 Whether you’re looking for a modest stand-alone bungalow with gable ends, a two storey residential villa or a super-modern architectural box-form beach-house that has to endure gale force winds, Homeco’s building system is able to be used with no design compromises.
 Our system is perfect for apartments and light commercial buildings, pre-schools and retirement villages too.

 But doesn’t a Homeco Home cost more?

-Your Homeco Home will cost you more than the cheapest new home, but we don’t do budget builds.
-Your electricity bills will be significantly less, better mortgage rates are available and - all that aside - if you built another home with the same performance, a Homeco home will be considerably cheaper!
+Your Homeco Home will cost you more than the cheapest new home, however budget residential homes aren’t our specialty.
+However, your electricity bills will be significantly less, better mortgage rates are available and - all that aside - if you built another home with the same performance, a Homeco home will be considerably cheaper!